May weather: where's hot?

-The weather in May is emerging from its transitional period between the blossom of spring and the dry heat of summer in Europe and the Mediterranean, while the rains kick in across much of southeast Asia.
+By May, the weather is transitioning from the blossom of spring to the heat of summer in Europe and the Mediterranean, while the rains kick in across much of southeast Asia.

 Destinations by world areas